-I am always making different kinds of dosas in my kitchen because we love dosas around here.
-I've shared with you many of these recipes, including my brown rice dosa, sorghum dosa and instant masala dosa (as well as an instant gluten-free masala dosa).
+I am always making different kinds of dosas in my kitchen because we love dosas around here, for a traditional Indian breakfast or lunch.
+I've shared with you many of these recipes, including my classic dosa recipe, brown rice dosa, sorghum dosa and instant masala dosa (as well as an instant gluten-free masala dosa).

 Among those recipes was also a quinoa dosa, which I called a quinoa crepe when I shared it back in 2013.
 This recipe has always been one of my favorites because it makes the crispiest dosas.

 In the years since I've tweaked my quinoa dosa recipe to simplify it and to remove rice from it altogether (although you can add some if you want to--I'll tell you how).
 And I've also started to ferment the batter for its probiotic benefits, although you don't have to if you'd rather eat the dosa sooner.

 I don't need to tell you the benefits of quinoa, you already know them: this super grain has a large amount of protein with a wide range of amino acids, which makes it particularly beneficial for vegans, vegetarians and those who follow a gluten-free diet.
 It is also rich in fiber and antioxidants, and has B vitamins and iron, among tons of other benefits.

 If you already love quinoa, these dosas are a great way to incorporate this healthy grain in your diet.
 And they will make a great addition to your Indian vegan recipe box!

 - It's super healthy.
 I use a mix of three lentils and quinoa in this recipe.
 You can use just one kind of lentil, if you'd rather.
 Also, you can make these dosas probiotic by fermenting the batter overnight--a simple, hands-off process with huge benefits for your gut health.